The-Yak-Collective/yakcollective/_helpfiles/infolderhelp.md

 ## collections

-choose a collection to see what is in it, edit or add new
+this version from the "_helpfiles" folder choose a collection to see what is in it, edit or add new

 ## workflow